Robin Searby: Military career

-In 2003 he was appointed colonel of the 9th/12th Royal Lancers.
+In 2003 Searby was appointed colonel of the 9th/12th Royal Lancers.
 In 2004 he was appointed Defence Co-ordinator with Libya under an agreement to advise and train members of the Libyan Army at Sandhurst.
-In 2010 he became the UK Prime Minister's adviser on counterterrorism for North Africa.
+In 2010 he became the Prime Minister's adviser on counterterrorism for North Africa.

 Family

-In 1976 he married Caroline Angela Beamish; they have one son and two daughters.
+In 1976 Searby married Caroline Angela Beamish; they have one son and two daughters.